EDUCATION

 Loyola University of Chicago (M.A.
 2012, B.A.
 2009)

-Senija provides extensive experience handling commercial litigation, employment, real estate, and corporate transactions for Grant Law clients.
+Senija has extensive experience in the areas of business litigation, employment, creditor’s rights, and real estate, for Grant Law clients.

 Senija contributed to writing the Illinois Mortgage Foreclosure Bench Book for Practitioners produced by the John Marshall Law School Pro Bono Clinic and Judge Lewis Nixon.
 She also contributed to the writing of an Illinois Institute for Continuing Legal Education article on Non-Traditional Real Estate Transactions.